-- (ii) Government grant relates to grant from National Council of Social Services ("NCSS") allocated for President's Challenge 2018 LIFT-UP Pathfinder and has to be utilised by 30 June 2023.
-During the year, \$3,242 (2021: \$925) has been utilised.
-This grant is administered and managed by the Congress. - (iii) Government grant relates to grant from National Council of Social Services ("NCSS") allocated for President's Challenge 2019 LIFT-UP Pathfinder and has to be utilised by 30 June 2023.
+- (i) Government grant relates to grant from National Council of Social Services ("NCSS") allocated for President's Challenge 2018 LIFT-UP Pathfinder and has to be utilised by 30 June 2023.
+During the year, \$Nil (2022: \$3,242) has been utilised.
+This grant is administered and managed by the Congress. - (ii) Government grant relates to grant from National Council of Social Services ("NCSS") allocated for President's Challenge 2019 LIFT-UP Pathfinder and has to be utilised by 30 June 2023.
 In the financial year ended 31 December 2020, the amount of the grant received amounted to \$100,000.
-The Fund has not utilise the grant as at 31 December 2022.
-This grant is administered and managed by the Congress. - (iv) Government grant relates to grant from Singapore Totalisator Board to local charities for fund-raising projects to help the underserved in the community. - (v) Government grant relates to grant from Bicentennial Community Fund ("BCF") based on matching of eligible donations received.
-The grant is capped at a maximum of \$400,000.
+The Fund has not utilised the grant as at 30 June 2023.
+This grant is administered and managed by the Congress. - (iii) Government grant relates to grant from Singapore Totalisator Board to local charities for fund-raising projects to help the underserved in the community.